Volunteering at School

 CAC meetings are open to the public.
 All Camas patrons are invited to attend.

 Facilities Advisory of Citizens, Teachers, Staff & Students (FACTSS)

-Camas School District values the hard work and contributions of those who support a strong public education system, and looks for opportunities to use their feedback and evaluation in meaningful, impactful ways.
-In early 2015, a call for applications was sent out in order to form a Facilities Advisory of Citizens, Teachers, Staff and Students (FACTSS).
-After selection of more than 50 members was made, the FACCTS committee undertook the research and study of current and future facilities needs in the Camas School District.
+Camas School District values the hard work and contributions of those who support a strong public education system and looks for opportunities to use their feedback and evaluation in meaningful, impactful ways.
+In early 2015, a call for applications was sent out in order to form a Facilities Advisory of Citizens, Teachers, Staff, and Students (FACTSS).
+After the selection of more than 50 members was made, the FACCTS committee undertook the research and study of current and future facilities needs in the Camas School District.